talex5/qubes-test-mirage/README.md

     $ test-mirage mir-console.xen
     Waiting for 'Ready'...
 OK
-    Uploading 'mir-console.xen' (3969544 bytes)
+    Uploading 'mir-console.xen' (4184144 bytes)
     Waiting for 'Booting'...
 OK
-    mirage-test is an invalid domain identifier (rc=-6) ...
+    ERROR: VM already stopped!
+    --> Creating volatile image: /var/lib/qubes/appvms/mirage-test/volatile.img...
+    --> Loading the VM (type = AppVM)...
+    --> Starting Qubes DB...
+    --> Setting Qubes DB info for the VM...
+    --> Updating firewall rules...
+    --> Starting the VM...
+    MirageOS booting...
+    Initialising timer interface
+    Initialising console ... done.
     hello
     world
+    ...

-Note: the `mirage-test is an invalid domain identifier` line is because it tries to `xl destroy mirage-test` first, and this gets printing if it isn't already running.
+Note 1: the `ERROR: VM already stopped!` line is because it tries to stop any existing VM first, and this gets printing if it isn't already running.

+Note 2: if you are using the (currently unreleased) functoria version of mirage, the VM will fail to boot because it doesn't understand the kernel arguments (which are intended for Linux).
+As a work-around, edit your `main.ml` to return a dummy argv:

+    let argv_xen1 () =
+      return (`Ok [| "kernel" |])

-The test VM is run using `sudo xl create -c`, with stdin and stdout connected to the process in your dev VM.
+The test VM console is then attached using `sudo xl console -c`, with stdin and stdout connected to the process in your dev VM.
 I am assuming that this command does not provide a way to escape from the VM by entering some special character sequence (the usual `Ctrl-]` does not work since this is not a tty, and would just end the process in any case).